jbellsey/redux-model-utils/docs/example.md

     thunk           = require('redux-thunk'),
     reduxModelUtils = require('redux-model-utils'),

-    // build an array with all of your models models = [
+    // THIS IS NEW: build an array with all of your models models = [
         require('./models/appdata'),
         require('./models/todos')